Owlzy/SSPIGE/README.md

 ### How do I get set up? ###

 * make sure to have npm installed
-* open powershell / cmd and cd /your/folder/path
+* open powershell or cmd and cd /your/folder/path
 * type npm install and hit enter
 * install webpack globablly with npm install -g webpack
 * type webpack in console to build the game